Story #2004: Finalize Mercury for release

-#1 Updated by Matthew Jones about 11 years ago
+#1 Updated by Matthew Jones over 11 years ago

 I agree the stylesheets (and everything else) should be in svn, but in my opinion live servers should be referring to locally cached copies of those for performance reasons -- we really don't want to be hitting SVN (or any other external web resource) for every search that is performed on the system.
 At a minimum it would be undesirable because it would be a single point of failure in the CN system.

-#2 Updated by Giri Palanisamy about 11 years ago
+#2 Updated by Giri Palanisamy over 11 years ago

 This goes back to my original suggestion. use of static file names, so that any D1 application can use it.
 To summarize: